vkhazin/elasticsearch-2d-courseware/README.md

 # ElasticSearch #

 ## Description ##
-ElasticSearch has fast become a favorite in the realm of search engines by broadening its scope and ease-of-adoption.
+Elastic Search has become a favorite in the realm of search engines by broadening its scope and ease-of-adoption
-Easy to use for any developer combined with powerful query language made Elastic Search an attractive choice for agile teams.
+Easy to use for any developer combined with powerful query language made Elastic Search an attractive choice for agile teams
 Automatic sharding, replication, and healing makes Elastic Search rewarding to configure and to operate for system administrators
-Variety of offerings for data ingest makes Elastic product suite appealing for logs processing and aggregation Modern architecture of distributed database and share-nothing approach is luring Linux's containers enthusiasts into flexibility of Elastic Search deployment model
+Variety of offerings for data ingest makes Elastic product suite appealing for logs processing and aggregation
+Modern architecture of distributed database and share-nothing approach is luring Linux's containers enthusiasts into flexibility of Elastic Search deployment model

 ## Audience ##
 * Developers who wants to be familiar with NoSQL Databases and Search Engines